sergei-mironov/nixtvm/src/mironov/freezepb/README.md

 LOG
 ===

+#### 16.10.2018
+* Implemented TF runner for block2.
+Turns out that it is possible to run the part of the model in TensorFlow.
+TF checks that users provide enough information to the Model to run it.

+#### 15.10.2018
+* Started block2 implementation

 #### 04.10.2018
 * Tested TF/TVM performance of repeted block1: TVM: 0.262+-0.034; TF:
   0.529+-0.007; Block1 was repeated 200 times in both cases TVM is a clear